cuayahuitl/SimpleDS/README.md

 BatchSize=This number defines the batch size (positive integer, e.g. 32 or 64)

+AndroidSupport=This variable is used to test dialogues with a real speech recogniser (true or false)

+SocketServerPort=This number defines the socket port used for communication with Android (positive integer)

 You may want to set Verbose=false during training and Verbose=true during tests.
 You may also want to set a high number of dialogues during training (e.g. Dialogues=2000) and a low one during tests (e.g. Dialogues=1).
 You may want to change the system/user responses if you want different verbalisations.
 If this is the case, then you will also want to update the demonstration dialogues in the folder YourPath/SimpleDS/data/.

+Forthcoming extensions:
-Forthcoming: Instructions on how to apply SimpleDS to different interactive systems.
++ Instructions on how to apply SimpleDS to different types of interactive systems.

-COMMENTS/QUESTIONS?
++ Tools for testing and visualising the learnt policies.
++ Other learning algorithms, among others.

+COMMENTS/QUESTIONS/COLLABORATIONS?
 -------------------
 Contact: [Heriberto Cuayahuitl](http://www.macs.hw.ac.uk/~hc213)